IBM/CodeEngine/serverless-fleet-worker-registration/README.md

 ## Endpoints

 - `POST /register`
-  Creates a row in `fleet-register.xlsx` with status `running` and records the registration timestamp.
+  Creates a row in `fleet-register.csv` with status `running` and records the registration timestamp.

 - `POST /deregister`
   Updates the matching row by `worker_name` and `worker_ip` to `completed` and records the completion timestamp.
   If no row exists, it creates a new row with status `completed`.

 - `GET /download`
-  Downloads the Excel file.
+  Downloads the CSV file.

 ## Request body